Mr 2Kay

-Abinye David Jumbo born (February 11 1988), known by his stage name Mr 2Kay, is a Nigerian singer and songwriter.
-He was formally signed Grafton Entertainment, but left the label in 2018 to start his own imprint Better Life Entertainment.
+Abinye David Jumbo born (February 11, 1988), known by his stage name Mr 2Kay, is a Nigerian singer and songwriter.
+He was formally signed by Grafton Entertainment, but left the label in 2018 to start his own imprint, Better Life Entertainment.

 Early life

 Mr 2Kay was born in Port Harcourt.
-After his birth, his family moved to Bonny Island, Rivers State where he grew up.
-2Kay was also a good artist as he drew portraits growing up.
+After his birth, his family moved to Bonny Island, Rivers State, south-south Nigeria, where he grew up.
+Mr 2Kay was also a good artist as he drew portraits growing up.